amccorkl/New_Password_Generator/README.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript: New Password Generator

 ## Description

-This application enables employees to generate random passwords based on four criteria that they’ve selected.
+This application enables employees to generate random passwords based on four criteria that they’ve selected through the alert, confirm and prompt windows.
 The app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It has a responsive user interface that adapts to multiple screen sizes.

 ## User Story